onozaty/csvt/README.md

 Flags:
   -i, --input string    CSV file path.
-  -c, --column string   Name of the column to be counted.
+  -c, --column string   (optional) Name of the column to be counted.
 Only those with values will be counted.
-      --header          Counting including header.
+      --header          (optional) Counting including header.
 The default is to exclude header.
   -h, --help            help for count
 ```